 National Association of School Psychologists (NASP).
 NASP is committed to enhancing the profession of school psychology and promoting the rights, welfare, education, and mental health of youth.
 With a membership of over 25,000, NASP is the primary professional organization for school psychologists.
 NASP publishes School Psychology Review, a professional journal, and the Communique, a newsletter.
 All students are expected to join NASP as a beginning step in their commitment to continuing professional development.
-Our NASP student leader for the 2012-2013 school year is Lynda Pagan (Impagan@udel.edu).
+Our NASP student leader for the 2014-2015 school year is Lori Glass.
 As our representative, she communicates with classmates about the roles and benefits of NASP, recruits new members, and organizes a school psychology awareness week event.
 She also passes along resources, information and professional development opportunities related to school psychology.